 Image courtesy of Pexels

-The first part of this article series explored the ways God speaks to us; because we are all different/unique, the way He talks to person A might be different from the way He speaks to person B. But the point is that He has been speaking since the beginning of time, and is still speaking.
-He also doesn’t want it to be a strange phenomenon that He speaks.
-We are all created in His image, and if we have a mouth and can talk, God has a mouth, and can talk as well.
+The first part of this article series explored the ways God speaks to us; because we are all different/unique, the way He talks to person A might be different from the way He speaks to person B. He also doesn’t want it to be a strange phenomenon that He speaks.
+We are all created in His image, and if we have a mouth and can talk, God has a mouth and can talk as well.
 Today we are going to explore this topic from a different angle; how do I know that it is God speaking to me?

 Now, you guys know this quarantine/stay-at-home/work-from-home has me watching movies every night.
 I am a movie lover, so I absolutely have no qualms with it.
 One night, a couple of days ago, the movie—Come Sunday was suggested for me to watch, as I was disinterested in what was playing at the time.
 It had a great actor playing the starring role (Chiwetel Ejiofor), and it was based on actual events.